Travel insurance is one of those things you might not use. But once you need it, you’re glad you have it.

 But they covered everything else, even the credit card fees Karsten was charged paying for the hospital expenses.

 After applying Karsten’s $100 deductible, World Nomads sent him a check for $4,234.83.

 In the end, he got just over 90% of what he paid out of pocket.

 You might be thinking to yourself: is World Nomads worth it?

 Considering the price of travel insurance through World Nomads and the experiences of those mentioned in this article, I’d say yes.

 Ready to protect yourself and your belongings on your next trip?
-Get a quote for World Nomads travel insurance.
+Check out their website for more information.